Skip to content

 5. The character is going to be part of a game, so I need to start defining basic assets to create the game environment.

 For the 3D printed case, I tried modeling it in Rhino, which is a program I already know how to use.
-So, I used this as “control” to understand the benefits and difficulties that I experiment with using Fusion 360 and Grasshopper.
+I used this as a “control” to understand the benefits and difficulties I experienced using Fusion 360 and Grasshopper.

-To create the assets and characters for the game I wanted to use Blender.
-As it’s a super complex program to learn, I will focus on getting the most of it instead of trying different software.
+To create the assets and characters for the game, I wanted to use Blender.
+As it’s a super complex program to learn, I focused on getting the most out of it instead of trying different software.

-Poject references image BIMO from Adventure Times.
-Recently, Dr. Martens released a BIMO’s shoe model.
-Codey, Salesforce’s mascot.
+BIMO from Adventure Time.
+Recently, Dr. Martens released a BIMO shoe model.

 Device in Rhino